 5. The agricultural trade deficit has been increasing over time.
-The relatively small proportion of land suitable for cultivation, the lack of a well-developed transport and marketing network, and widespread migration of rural populations to urban centers in recent years have all contributed to a significant and growing trade deficit in the agricultural sector.
-While exports of agriculture and food products grew at an average rate of 15 percent per annum by value during the period 2008 to 2014, imports of agricultural products over the same period grew by 16 percent per annum.
-The absolute value of the agricultural deficit increased from Nu 2.3 billion in 2008 to nearly Nu 6 billion in 2014, representing a 17 percent annual increase.
-Further constraints to reducing the trade deficit have included the shortage of water available for crop production, low yields and high comparative production costs for many commodities, losses due to human/wildlife conflicts, and cultural attitudes towards the production of livestock for meat.
+The relatively small proportion of land suitable for cultivation, the lack of a well-developed transport and marketing network, and widespread migration of rural populations to urban centers in recent years have all contributed to a significant and growing trade deficit in the agriculture sector.
+While exports of agricultural products grew in value at an average rate of 15 percent per annum from 2008 to 2014, imports of agricultural products over the same period grew by 16 percent per annum.2 The absolute value of the agricultural deficit rose from Nu 2.3 billion in 2008 to nearly Nu 6 billion in 2014, representing a 17 percent annual increase.
+Further constraints to reducing the trade deficit have included the shortage of water available for crop production, low yields and high comparative production costs for many commodities, losses due to human-wildlife conflicts, and cultural attitudes towards the production of livestock for meat.